Education Program History & Overview

 presented by the Jeanne & William Barulich Family Foundation

 [a total of 20 scholarships totaling $100,000 will be granted]

-- Be a high school senior graduating in 2013
+- Be a high school senior in the graduating class of 2014

 - Have financial need

 - Have extraordinary community service accomplishments (far exceeding "minimum service hours" required by schools - not necessarily with hours but in depth of involvement)